joeduffy/joeduffy.github.io/_posts/2015-11-03-blogging-about-midori.md

 often the case with research.
 My biggest regret is that we didn't OSS it from the start, where the meritocracy of the Internet could judge its pieces appropriately.
-As with all big corporations, decisions around the destiny of Midori's core technology wasn't entirely technology-driven, and sadly, not even entirely business-driven.
+As with all big corporations, decisions around the destiny of Midori's core technology weren't entirely technology-driven, and sadly, not even entirely business-driven.
 But therein lies some important lessons too.
 My second biggest regret is that we didn't publish more papers.
 This blog series may help to recitify some of this.